CtrlK

 Trigger Term Quality

-Includes excellent natural trigger terms users would say: 'penetration test', 'pentest', 'vulnerability assessment', 'exploit', 'web application', and 'OWASP Top 10'.
-Good coverage of common variations.
+Includes strong natural trigger terms: 'penetration test', 'pentest', 'vulnerability assessment', 'exploit', 'web application', 'OWASP Top 10'.
+These are terms users would naturally use when requesting this type of work.

 3 / 3